vmware-tanzu/tanzu-dev-portal/content/blog/gs-tap-on-kind-pt1/index.md

   3. This is a three part post.

   * Part 1, (this post), introduces the Tanzu Application Platform, and how the individual components come together to form this platform.
-  * Part 2, (coming soon), shows you how to install all the necessary components of the Tanzu Application Platform onto a KIND Kubernetes Cluster.
+  * [Part 2](https://tanzu.vmware.com/developer/guides/kubernetes/gs-tap-on-kind-pt2/), shows you how to install all the necessary components of the Tanzu Application Platform onto a KIND Kubernetes Cluster.
   * Part 3, (coming soon), shows you how to access and utilize the Tanzu Application Platform to deploy a sample application.

     Part 2 and Part 3 will heavily leverage the existing [install documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.1/tap-0-1/GUID-install.html) for Tanzu Application Platform, although heavily modified for this specific use case (i.e. deploying in KIND).
 For the definitive guide to installing Tanzu Application Platform on any supported platform, see [docs](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.1/tap-0-1/GUID-install.html).